 - Scrappy Mechanic: The anti-lag features in ARMA III are notoriously infamous for being too strict, even in situations when the players' internet connection starts to fluctuate for outside causes: You must have always a ping connection below 300 if you want to play the game online or keep playing the game on any moment.
 If your connection goes above 300 for a few seconds, you can forget about playing the game at all.

 - The new scope sway, weapon resting and fatigue system added in a few updates has been mostly disliked by less realism fixated players.
 Weapon resting and bipods in particular were requested for a long time but most people now regret the addition, mostly because they worked as intended.
-To elaborate: while scope sway always existed, it was fairly reasonable and manageable, but with the adittion of weapon resting (a passive stability bonus when a weapon is touching a surface such as a window frame), scope sway and recoil was notoriously increased in order to make the resting an actual advantage.
+To elaborate: while scope sway always existed, it was fairly reasonable and manageable, but with the addition of weapon resting (a passive stability bonus when a weapon is touching a surface such as a window frame), scope sway and recoil was notoriously increased in order to make the resting an actual advantage.
 Meaning shooting with a scope while standing with long range scopes and higher caliber is practically useless.
-Bipods and deployment were another addittion long expected but bipods restric heavily the angle you can aim and it deploys parallel to the ground.
+Bipods and deployment were another addition long expected but bipods restrict heavily the angle you can aim and it deploys parallel to the ground.
 In other words, going prone on a hill and using the bipod will make you aim downhill.
 This makes the act of sniping (a major attractive of the game) even harder than it was before, since the hiding place you choose is much more influent in your aiming.